What Are Winter Supplements? Does My Pet Need Them?

 Dr. Gillette recommends the following products to help keep your cat’s skin and coat healthy:

-VetriScience Omega 3, 6, 9 Softgels Supplement
+VetriScience Omega 3, 6, 9 Softgels Supplement for Cats & Dogs, 90 count

-Vetoquinol Triglyceride OMEGA Omega-3 Fatty Acid Liquid Supplement
+Vetoquinol Triglyceride OMEGA Omega-3 Fatty Acid Liquid Supplement for Cats & Dogs, 8-fl oz bottle

 $23.99

-Supplements for Cats with Joint Pain
+Supplements for Cats With Joint Pain

-While joint pain is more common in dogs, some cats might need extra joint support, especially during the winter when cats with arthritis could experience stiffer joints and worse pain.
-Certain supplements can help maintain their joint health, reduce pain and inflammation and repair cartilage.
+While joint pain is more obvious in dogs, some cats might need extra joint support, especially during the winter when cats with arthritis could experience stiffer joints and worse pain.

 For cat supplements for joint pain, look for the following ingredients: